vverma9/codap-purpleair-plugin/Contribution.md

 ## How to Contribute, if you're on Windows <!-- omit in toc -->

+1. Create a new folder with any name you prefer on your desktop or in any location that is convenient for you.
+2. Download the [CODAP Plugin files](https://drive.google.com/drive/u/0/folders/1gMZHDTfpOw7a9Ug0HqsD2LNzi8lKEDoD).
+There are two files you need to download:             "**codap**" and "**codapPlugins**".
+Save both files into the new folder you created.
+3. Download the code from the GitHub page:
+    - Click on the [GITHUB Page](https://github.com/vverma9/codappurpleairplugin) link for the project.
+    - Once you're on the GitHub repository page, click on the "**Code**" button and then click on "**Download ZIP**".
+    - Once the ZIP file is downloaded, extract its contents into the new folder you created.
+    - Rename the extracted folder to "**codappurpleairplugin**".
+    - Move the "**codappurpleairplugin**" folder into the "**codapPlugins**" folder so that it is connected with the CODAP plugins.
+Once this is done, you should see         three folders in your new folder: "**codap**", "**codapPlugins**", and "**codappurpleairplugin**".
+4. Make the desired changes to the files inside the "codappurpleairplugin" folder, being careful not to accidentally delete or modify anything important.
+5. #### Start a local server on your Windows machine by following these steps:
+    - Open the Command Prompt by typing "cmd" in the Windows search bar and clicking on "Command Prompt".
+    - Navigate to the directory where you saved your new folder using the "cd" command.
+For example, if your new folder is on your desktop and named "my-project", you       would type: cd C:\Users\YourUserName\Desktop\my-project
+    - Once you're in the correct directory, type the command "python -m http.server 8080" to start the local server.
+This will serve the files in the current directory       on port 8080.
+You will see a message in the Command Prompt indicating that the local server has started ("Serving HTTP on :: port 8080 (http://[::]:8080/)             ...").
+    - Once the local server is running, open your web browser (such as Chrome or Firefox) and go to the following URL:                                          http://localhost:8080/*FOLDER_NAME*/codap/static/dg/en/cert/index.html?di=http://localhost:8080/*FOLDER_NAME*/codapPlugins/codappurpleairplugin/index.html

+        * Replace FOLDER_NAME with the name of the folder you created earlier.
+        * If you used a different port number, replace "8080" with that number in the URL. e.
+The web page that loads should display the changes you made to the files           in the "codappurpleairplugin" folder.
+6. Once you're done making changes, close the Command Prompt and terminate the local server by pressing "Ctrl + C" in the Command Prompt window.
+7. If you want to make additional changes, be sure to terminate the local server before making changes and start the server again afterwards.
+Otherwise, your changes may not be visible in the browser.

+### *Note*
+* If you encounter any issues during the process, try restarting the local server or checking that you followed each step correctly.
+If the problem persists, seek help from the project's documentation or support resources.

 ## How to create a PR <!-- omit in toc -->